COVID-19’s Impact on Substance Use, Addiction, and Relapse

 This webinar takes a deep dive into the challenges of treating the OUD consumer and the high degree of stress and burnout for the treating provider.

 Complexities and High Costs

 Addiction is a complex disease, meaning treatment is also complex due to the nature of SUDs.
 These complexities, including their link to co-occurring disorders and serious mental illnesses (SMIs), complicate how you’re able to provide the best care for people living with addiction.

 Even though we’re advancing our clinical treatment options, whether through therapy, medication-assisted treatment (MAT), or long-term residential treatment, high costs prevent people from seeking treatment and healthcare organizations from offering ongoing training and development to their staff.

 Integrated care policies are necessary, specifically for those with SMIs and/or SUDs, to help treat the whole patient.
 Reaching integrated care, however, is easier said than done.

 Inefficiencies in integrated care stem from a lack of training and ongoing professional development.
-Primary care physicians are often the first to see warning signs of SUDs, however because they don’t have the right substance abuse training, these symptoms go untreated until things get worse.
-By incorporating early intervention techniques and medication-assisted treatment in doctor’s offices and healthcare facilities, we’re able to deliver integrated care and support those choosing recovery.
+Primary care physicians are often the first to see the warning signs of SUDs.
+However, because they don’t have the right substance use training, these symptoms go untreated until things get worse.
+By incorporating early intervention techniques and medication-assisted treatment in doctor’s offices and healthcare facilities, we’re able to deliver integrated care and support those in recovery.

-Peer support services can effectively extend recovery once clients are no longer in a clinical setting.
-However, the lack of evidence to support the positive effects of peer-support services, makes them difficult to incorporate into evidence-based treatment practices.
+Peer support services can effectively extend recovery once individuals are no longer in a clinical setting.
+However, the lack of evidence to support the positive effects of peer-support servicesmakes them difficult to incorporate into evidence-based treatment practices.